 New Faces Sing Broadway: Ten Local Up-and-Comers Presenting One Season from Broadway’s Past

-Our New Faces Sing Broadway revue series is presented at Uptown Underground and the Skokie Theatre.
+Our New Faces Sing Broadway revue series is presented one night in Chicago and one night at the Skokie Theatre.
 This series presents the ‘hits and misses’ of a given year on Broadway, emceed by a local theatre luminary, and showcasing 10 up-and-coming local music theatre stars.

 The ICONS Gala & Chicago Sings

 The School at Porchlight: Immersion in Music Theatre for Youth and Adults

 Our commitment to the music theatre genre includes celebrating not only the past and present state of the art form, but also in nurturing its future.
 The School at Porchlight, now in its fourth year, offers children and professional artists an opportunity to pursue training in performance (singing, dancing, acting) and writing, offers enthusiasts unique appreciation and scholarship events, and connects area youth with the art form through our “Make Your Own Musical” summer camps and school-year programming from the area’s top teaching artists.